glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingparts.md

 Before continuing, please make sure you have all the tools in the [requirements](.) section.
 Ideally, you should get your feet wet with [basic retexturing](basicretexture.md) first to acclimate yourself to these tools.

+And make sure you have enabled the **developer mode** in Simple Mod Framework.
+To do this, open Simple Mod Framework, click **More information**, and then **Enable developer mode**.
+This will come with a few benefits, such as being able to edit the mod manifest directly in SMF, and access to SMF's internal documentation.
+You can consult the docs by clicking the book icon on the left in SMF.

 ## Find a Suit to Modify

 We will once again consult [HMBM47's Outfit Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRDiyiqdRebu0Olvvkr20CDhh6ANxu7FOQZ_O-1YHFN9e6kh0WmpbwDYbfgzevSvc3fO4_4Exu1fmQH/pubhtml#) for this.
 Bookmark it, if you haven't!
 For this tutorial, we will be modifying the Absolution Suit with Gloves.